ajcarso2/Pair-Guessing-Game/README.md

 - Designed to ensure server stability and robustness, even in the event of unexpected client disconnections.

 ## Additional Information
 The game's infrastructure is built to be intuitive and user-friendly, promoting an engaging multiplayer experience.
-Through the use of Protobuf and a well-structured server-client protocol, the Pair Guessing Game stands as a model for developing networked multiplayer games.#   P a i r - G u e s s i n g - G a m e - O v e r v i e w
+Through the use of Protobuf and a well-structured server-client protocol, the Pair Guessing Game stands as a model for developing networked multiplayer games.